raunakravi084/Spam_classifier/README.md

-## SPAM or HAM classifier with DVC
+## SPAM or HAM Text classifier with DVC

 #### Description
-ClassifAI is a Streamlit web application that allows users to input email text and receive a real-timeclassification (spam or not spam) using a logistic regression model.
+It is a Streamlit web application that allows users to input email text and receive a real-time classification (spam or not spam) using a logistic regression model.
 The app is designed foreducational purposes, demonstrating basic machine learning concepts.

 ### Technical Specifications
 #### Architecture Overview